-E-commerce can processed faster by comparing the picking process time using the Single picker routing problem (SPRP).
+E-commerce can be processed faster by comparing the picking process time using the Single picker routing problem (SPRP).
 The concepts Based on this modeling framework show the operational activities in Warehouse X. Starting from inbound activity to outbound activity.
 The inbound activity begins with the process of receiving goods, checking goods, labeling, and other inbound activities carried out in the goods receiving area.
 Storage activities consist of put way activities, and picking activities carried out in the storage area.
 Meanwhile, outbound activities consist of moving goods from the storage area to the staging area, checking for outgoing goods, and outbound docking and shipping.
 Activity details can be seen in Figure 4.

 Parameters used include existing warehouse layout, the time between picking locations, working hours, customer order data, order index, batch index, number of batches, picking capacity, and order weight.
 Genetic Algorithm (GA) calculation results show: (1) The calculation results of the average picking time for each batch using the Single picker routing problem (SPRP) model with GA is 149 minutes.
-(2) The calculation results of the average picking time for each batch using the Single picker routing problem (SPRP) model with the concept of wave picking and solving with GA, which is 86 minutes (decreased by 42.28%).
-From the results of this calculation, it can be concluded that for optimal and er picking time in e-commerce warehouses, we can use the Single picker routing problem (SPRP) model for the traveling process in the warehouse and then use the concept of wave picking.
+(2) The calculation results of the average picking the Single picker routing problem (SPRP) model with GA, which is 86 minutes (decreased by 42.28%).
+From the results of this calculation, it can be concluded that for optimal order picking time in e-commerce warehouses, we can use the Single picker routing problem (SPRP) model for the traveling process in the warehouse and then use the concept of wave picking.